Network Cabling: What Businesses Must Know Before Installation

 A network cable is a general term for any cable used to connect devices in a network, including fiber-optic and copper cables.
 An Ethernet cable is a specific type of network cable used for wired LAN connections.
 In simple terms, all Ethernet cables are network cables, but not all network cables are Ethernet cables.

-+ Can I hire someone to install an ethernet cable?
++ Can I hire someone to install an Ethernet cable?

 Yes, you can hire professionals to install network cabling, and it’s recommended for proper routing, testing, and long-term reliability.
 Companies like KRK Technologies handle complete cabling setup, from planning to installation, ensuring your network is efficient, compliant, and future-ready.